ok7dmo/FT897/README.md

 ### PL2303 notes

-The popular Prolific PL‑2303 USB‑to‑serial adapter works with the FT‑897 using standard 8 data bits, no parity and **two** stop bits.
+The popular Prolific PL‑2303 USB‑to‑serial adapter works with the FT‑897 using standard 8 data bits, no parity and **one** stop bit.
 Set the radio and the software to the same baud rate (usually 9600) and ensure the Prolific drivers are installed on Windows.